-Last Updated on January 22, 2022 by Heather Hart, ACSM EP
+Last Updated on January 22, 2022 by Heather Hart, ACSM EP, CSCS

-So what exactly is CBD oil, and should you be using it?
+So..what exactly is CBD oil?
 Will it give you a training advantage, or can it harm you in any way?
+Are the claims too good to be true?

 THC is the chemical compound in marijuana that gets you intoxicated (“high”).
 CBD, on the other hand, does not contain any psychoactive properties (i.e will not get you high), and is non addictive.